ikluft/AlertGizmo/README.md

 ## To Do

-Make a github.io site which displays regularly-updated data fetched and processed by AlertGizmo modules, deployed via regularly-timed GitHub Actions and formatted with browser-side code.
+Make [the AlertGizmo subpage](https://ikluft.github.io/AlertGizmo/) on my github.io site display regularly-updated data fetched and processed by AlertGizmo modules, deployed via regularly-timed GitHub Actions and formatted with browser-side code.
+A [container holding the dependencies to build the web site](https://github.com/ikluft/AlertGizmo/tree/main/web-build/container) is in work.

 ### Examples